Fiona-T/knot-art/README.md

 ### User’s goals:
 - Buy a macrame wall hanging online
 - See the upcoming markets where the wall hangings will be sold, so that they can plan to attend accordingly
-- Create a profile so that they can save upcoming markets that they are interested in going to, and also see their order history
+- Create a profile so that they can save upcoming markets that they are interested in going to, comment on these markets and also see their order history and saved delivery details

 ### Site owner’s goals:
 - Sell their macrame wall hangings via the website